Evilpasture/project-zahlen/README.md

 * **Python**: Used during the asset building phase to scan level assets and configure the parallel build rules.

 ## Build Instructions

+For creative works, the build system expects Blender files in `./blender/`

 You can do it the hard way, or the easy way.